ENCODE-DCC/chip-seq-pipeline2/README.md

 ## Conda

-We don't recommend Conda for software dependency resolver.
+We don't recommend Conda for resolving software dependencies.
 Use Docker or Singularity instead.
 We will not take any issues about Conda.
 You can install Singularity and use it for our pipeline with Caper (by adding `--use-singularity` to command line arguments).

 1) Install [Conda](https://docs.conda.io/en/latest/miniconda.html).